-- Belgarion of Riva has "Godslayer" as one of his official titles, and it isn't honorary.
+- In The Belgariad Belgarion of Riva has "Godslayer" as one of his official titles, and it isn't honorary.

-- Also by Eddings, Sparhawk killed a god at the end of both The Elenium and The Tamuli.
-The gods were even aware this was a danger because Sparhawk was born Immune To Fate.
+- Sparhawk killed a god at the end of both The Elenium and The Tamuli.
+The gods were even aware this was a danger because Sparhawk was born Immune to Fate.

 - In Everworld gods can't be killed by mortal means, but they can be killed by other gods or godly weapons.
 Or modern weapons from our world.
 There's also the Eldritch Abomination Ka Anor, an alien god who eats other gods and is basically trying to genocide the whole holy race.